-You will find all important information and dates of the Career Service, International Office and Language & Electives Centre at the European Campus Rottal-Inn in our semester guide for the winter semester 2020/2021.
+You will find all important information and dates of the Career Service, International Office and Language & Electives Centre at the European Campus Rottal-Inn in our semester guide for the summer semester 2021.

 Our courses are accredited or in the process of being accredited by ASIIN or FIBAA.
 For further information please go to the respective course page.

 Sustainability is an integral part of the university operations at the European Campus Rottal-Inn.
 With a variety of projects and activities we make sustainability a tangible experience.
 As a university, we train multipliers and thus bear a responsibility in shaping a sustainable future.

 Promotion of skills and awareness raising in the sense of education for sustainable development through innovative teaching, actions, fieldwork, excursions and the development of projects related to sustainability.